kivy/python-for-android/docs/source/android.rst

             else:
                 print 'The headset is unplugged'

-        # don't forget to stop and restart the receiver when the app is going
+        # Don't forget to stop and restart the receiver when the app is going
         # to pause / resume mode

         def on_pause(self):